 You can also call into the 1800 using a Touch-Tone telephone to obtain a status report.
 After answering, the 1800 will recite a status report.
-Immediately following the status report, 1800 allows you to use Touch-Tone commands to enable/disable zones, change limits, control the output, etc. See Remote Commands via Touch-Tone Phone.
+Immediately following the status report, the 1800 allows you to use Touch-Tone commands to enable/disable zones, change limits, control the output, etc. See the next section, Remote Commands via Touch-Tone Phone.